tonytw1/nominatim-ac/README.md

 This means we can infer things like 'if this content is tagged with that street, then it must also be relevant to this city and this country'.
 OSM ids are public so we can advertise them and be confident that other applications can make use of that information.

-Nominatims' terms and conditions state that it shouldn't be used as an auto complete service.
+The Nominatim terms and conditions state that it shouldn't be used as an auto complete service.
 This is fair.
-Using Nominatim in this manner would result in alot of expensive database queries.
+Using Nominatim in this manner would result in a lot of expensive database queries.

 ### Overview

-This code base dumps out the contents of a populated Nominatim postgres instance into Elasticsearch which is then exposed as a JSON web service.
+This code base dumps out the contents of a populated Nominatim postgres instance into Elasticsearch and exposes it as a JSON web service.

 This service is able to quickly respond to key stokes as the Nominatim output has been pre-rendered and indexed and does not need to be calculated in real time.
 The Elasticsearch index can be distributed to smaller machines than those needed to run a whole planet Nominatim instance.